wrightben/texas-holdem/README.md

 ### Theory

 All players begin with 1 in N probability of winning.
-Betting is usually determined by colloquial, rather than mathematical, play.
+Betting seems determined by colloquial, rather than mathematical, play.

 ```
 $sh hand.sh